lojainsyed/PIM-compiler/Parser_Bison/README.md

-# Parser Implementation using Bison and Flex
+# Parser Implementation using Bison

 ## Overview
 The parser checks whether an input program follows the defined grammar rules.

 ### Output Behavior